CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 The metrics below clearly indicate that performace is inversely proportional to the number of boids.
 This is becuase as the number of boids rises, so does the population density.
 As a result, each boid will have that many more neighbors for which to calculate the three rules.
 Moreover, since each boid needs to calculate the effect of every other boid, the impact of increased boids is exponential.

+Interestingly enough, increasing the number of threads per block seems to have generally negatively impacted performance.

 Implementing the coherent uniform grid definitely resulted in performace increase.
 This is the result we expected, since it cuts out a memory access and instead uses a uniform addressing scheme.
 I found this a bit suprising, since we are still required to do a memory accces, albeit in